 PLS200E Legal Research

-The program consists of the six courses listed below, at least four of which must be taken at Assumption College.
+The program consists of the six courses listed below, at least four of which must be taken at Assumption University.

 This course familiarizes the student with the principles of research, types of law books, citations, ambiguity in the law, interpreting case and statutory law, and legal authority.
 The course includes law library assignments.

 This course familiarizes students with the court system from pre-trial preparation to post-trial responsibilities of the paralegal, including: pleadings, motions, preparation of interrogatories, rules of evidence, equity jurisdiction, service or process on individuals, corporations, and non-residents, and appellate procedure.

 This course covers the formulation and structure of corporations, stockholders’ and directors’ meetings, corporate financing, charter amendments, reorganization and liquidation, and the qualifications of foreign corporations.

 This course covers descent and distribution, wills (probate and administration), fiduciary accounting, and various types of trusts.

 PLS205E Family Law

 This course covers adoptions, separate support, annulment, divorce, custody, contempt cases, guardianships, and conservatorships.
 The course material also covers the forms and procedures used in probate courts such as complaints, summons, financial statements, and petitions, and uses case studies that illustrate their use.